You are viewing the global institutional website

 Articulation between artistic practice, training, cultural mediation and public access to knowledge.

 These axes define a curatorial framework.
-They should not be read as evidence of completed programming or as a list of activities already implemented across the four territories.
+They should not be read as evidence of completed programming or as a list of activities already implemented across the three founding chapters.

 Selection